-The Level III Bryan Neonatal Intensive Care Unit (NICU) at GHS Children’s Hospital is located in Greenville Memorial Hospital.
+The Level III Bryan Neonatal Intensive Care Unit (NICU) at Prisma Health Children’s Hospital is located in Greenville Memorial Hospital.
 The NICU offers the region’s largest, most advanced level of specialty care for premature or critically ill infants.
 And we’re one of the state’s leading perinatal teaching centers—that means our experts teach student doctors and other healthcare providers the special skills they need to care for babies and their parents.

 We’re ready 24 hours a day with the latest technology and monitoring equipment made for tiny babies (ventilators, incubators, specialized feeding devices and intravenous equipment).
 And we use the most up-to-date evidence-based practice models.
 That means we treat babies in the ways that have been proven to be best.
 We bring all of these pieces together to help babies have the best chance to survive and grow up normally.